gambithunt/ghostty-ghost/README.md

 ## Installation

 Download the latest release from the [releases page](https://github.com/gambithunt/ghostty-ghost/releases/).

+- Linux
+- MacOS
+- Windows

-MacOS prefered install is using brew:
+MacOS prefered install method is using brew:

 ```sh
 # Add the tap repository